kaveri685/SCT_CS_01/README.md

-Here is an expanded, professional, GitHub-ready **README.md** with more details, visuals, examples, explanations, and structure:
+Here is an expanded, professional, **README.md** with more details, visuals, examples, explanations, and structure:

 ---